loop

 LiquidHaskell verifies vectorSum

-or make sure your source file has {-@ LIQUID "--no-termination" @-}.
-The verification works out because LiquidHaskell is able to *automatically infer* ^[In your editor, click on
+works out because LiquidHaskell is able to automatically infer

 go :: Int -> {v:Int | 0 <= v && v <= sz} -> Int